testkit/testkit-stub/README.md

 Testkit-stub
 ============================

-Intel Tizen Web Test Utility: testkit-stub
+Intel Web Test Utility: testkit-stub

 ###Build and install x86 binary for local target###
 1. Run "make" in root folder of stub to build x86/x86_64 binary of stub, the built out depends on OS arch of localhost